 Doug is the co-author with Amy Federman of the Wall Street Journal bestseller, The Blueprint: 6 Practical Steps to Lift Your Leadership to New Heights and is the co-author with Mette Norgaard of the New York Times bestseller Touchpoints: Creating Powerful Leadership Connections in the Smallest of Moments.
 He writes extensively about leadership that works on the ConantLeadership blog, contributes widely to a variety of respected publications in the business space, has been a featured leadership blogger at Harvard Business Review online, and also contributes prolifically to the leadership conversation on LinkedIn, Twitter, and Facebook.

 Doug is passionate about helping leaders of all walks deliver superior performance with high-impact leadership practices.
 To this end, he brings his unique expertise and deep perspective to his public speaking, delivering wide-ranging keynotes on effective leadership practices for the new millennium.
 Learn more here.

-Doug was named a Top Thought Leader in Trust for 2014, 2015, and 2016; a Top 100 Leadership Speaker by Inc. Magazine; a Top 30 Leadership Professional for 2015 by Global Gurus; a Leader to Watch in 2015 by the American Management Association (AMA); a Top 50 Leadership Innovator Changing How We Lead in 2015 by Inc.com; and a Top 75 Human Business Champion by Switch & Shift.
+Doug has been named a Trust Across America Top Thought Leader in Trust for five consecutive years and is a Top Thought Leader in Trust Lifetime Achievement Award Winner.
+He has also been lauded as a Top 100 Leadership Speaker by Inc. Magazine; a Top 100 Most Influential Author in the World; a Top 30 Leadership Professional by Global Gurus; a Leader to Watch by the American Management Association (AMA); a Top 50 Leadership Innovator Changing How We Lead; and a Top 75 Human Business Champion.